-In a future post we will address in more detail the method and practice of implementation of library collections in the two currently available Civil 3D Template Style Collection Targets.
+In separate post we address in more detail the method and practice of implementation of library collections in the two currently available…

 Classic Template Method

-Project and publication drawings inherit a Style and Settings collection from a Civil 3D template (.dwt) file on creation.
-This is what most folks in Civil 3D Land do today.
+Project and publication drawings inherit a Style and Settings collection from a Civil 3D Template (.dwt) file on creation.
+This was our only maintenance and Update choice for many years.

-The Classic Template Method use and maintenance relies significantly upon the individual Civil 3D user being accountable to consistently follow a consistent upgrade/update process based on the overwrite of named Styles from a known good drawing resource.
+The Classic Template Method relies significantly upon the individual Civil 3D user being accountable to consistently follow a consistent update/upgrade process based on the overwrite of named Styles from a known good drawing resource.

 Reference Template Method